Zapper-fi/protocol/docs/api-intro/pricing.md

 ### Free Tier

 All API clients can use up to 10,000 credits for free.
-This gives clients at least 2,500 queries without having to purchase credits and can be a great way to test various endpoints.
+This gives clients at least 2,500 queries without having to purchase credits and can be a great way to try the API.

-Note that it is against the Zapper API [Terms of Service](https://zapper.xyz/docs/api-terms-of-use.pdf) to create multiple API Keys with the goal of accumulating free credits.
+Note that it is against the Zapper API [Terms of Service](https://zapper.xyz/docs/api-terms-of-use.pdf) to create multiple API keys with the goal of accumulating free credits.

 <LinkButton href="./dashboard" type="primary" buttonCopy="Get Started" />

-### Discounts for Credit Purchases

-After the alpha concludes, discounts will be offered for purchasing larger amounts of credits.
-There will be more information provided on this soon.

 :::note
 API calls are initially rate limited at **30 times per minute**.
 Please contact us at ops@zapper.xyz to increase your limit.